MarkBroerkens/CarND-Vehicle-Detection/README.md

 ## Spatial Binning
+The combinations of parameters and its impact on the test accuracy is claculated in test `test_02_train_spatial` of [test_train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/tests/test_train.py)

 | Number of features | Color space | Spartial Size | Test Accuracy |
 | -----------------------|---------------|------------------|------------------|
 |192 | RGB | 8 | 0.902 |